 The microblogging service Twitter reportedly sought Pichai out in 2011 for employment, and Microsoft considered him for the CEO position in 2014, but both times he was offered sizable severance packages to stay put at Google.
 Additionally, he was implicated in Google’s 2014 acquisition of Nest Labs for $3.2 billion.
 After Larry Page and Sergey Brin formed Alphabet Inc. in August 2015, it was no surprise that Pichai was named CEO of Google, a subsidiary, which was restructured as a separate company from Alphabet.
 When Page stepped down in December 2019, he was replaced as CEO of Alphabet by Sergey Brin. a computer software that searches a collection of information, such as a library catalogue or a database, for answers to specific questions.
 “Pages” (computer files listed on the Internet) that contain or are related to a query are returned by a search engine’s results.
 In most search engines, the user can join terms with such qualifiers as and/or, but they cannot refine their query.
 Images, movies, and news items can be be searched for in addition to internet addresses.

-The Internet is largely disorganised, and the quality of the information it contains varies widely, from commercial data to national databases to research reference materials to private collections.
+The Internet is largely disorganized, and the quality of the information it contains varies widely, from commercial data to national databases to research reference materials to private collections.
 For example, search engines use the number of other pages that link to a certain page as a ranking factor, as well as identifying “authorities” to which many other pages link, and “hubs” that link to many other pages.
 These strategies can be effective, but the user still has to be careful in selecting the right search phrases.
 There are hundreds of millions of pages (hits) relating to commercial banks when searching for the term “bank”.
 River banks may still appear up in millions of results, many of which are from banks that use the word “river” in their name.
-Only further modifications, such as river bank flow, can minimise the amount of visits to pages relating to rivers and riverbanks, which are the most popular.
+Only further modifications, such as river bank flow, can minimize the amount of visits to pages relating to rivers and riverbanks, which are the most popular.

 There are programmes called crawlers, which are designed to explore the web by following hypertext connections and recording everything that appears (known as caching) or only the relevant sections of a page in order to build a weighted index for search engines.
 Websites can add their own labels to pages that are normally only visible by crawlers in order to improve the match between searches and their sites.
 By failing to account for these abuses of volunteer labelling, a search engine can be distorted.
 Users should be aware of the fact that some search engines auction terms, especially if those sites that have paid for preferential ranking are not clearly marked.
 Web page growth has outpaced even the most comprehensive general search engines like Google (by far the most popular search engine), Yahoo!, Baidu, and Bing.